-- (a) In respect of Directors described in Clause 72(1)(a) of the Constitution, By-Law 7.2(a) shall be read and construed with the words "entitled to vote in the relevant election" omitted and each Division shall be entitled to nominate up to three (3) candidates. - (b) In respect of Directors described in Clause 72(1)(b) of the Constitution, By-Law 7.2(a) shall be read and construed with the words "notification to Members entitled to vote in the relevant election" replaced with the words "advertising or otherwise seeking nominations in such manner as the Company Secretary may in the discretion of the Company Secretary determine". - (c) Save in the case of a casual vacancy to be filled pursuant to Clause 72(6) of the Constitution, the Board shall, pursuant to Clause 100 of the Constitution, appoint a Nominating Committee prior to expiry of the Lodging Period with the following powers and authorities: - (i) the Nominating Committee shall meet as soon after expiry of the Lodging Period as expedient and may meet as and when it determines; - the Nominating Committee shall review all nominations and supporting materials received for appointment as a Director and make to the Representative Council such recommendations in respect of appropriateness of candidates as the Nominating Committee, in its discretion, may determine by preparing a report listing candidates in numeric order of appropriateness (from most to least appropriate) and including such other supporting material as the Nominating Committee considers relevant, in respect of each category of Directors under Clauses 72(1)(a) and (b) of the Constitution; - (iii) the report required to be prepared pursuant to paragraph (ii) above shall be delivered to the Company Secretary no later than thirty (30) days after expiry of the Lodging Period: - (iv) the Nominating Committee may make such other enquiries to assist in its deliberations as the Nominating Committee, in its discretion, may determine, and shall not be bound by the rules of natural justice; and - (v) in the deliberations of the Nominating Committee (which shall not be recorded and shall be confidential) the Chairman shall have a casting vote. - (d) The Company Secretary shall circulate the report of the Nominating Committee to members of the Representative Council contemporaneously with the Prescribed Notice and the Representative Council shall, in following the Election Rules, have due regard to, but shall not be bound by, the report of the Nominating Committee. - (e) The Representative Council shall inform the Company Secretary of the names of the persons it has appointed as directors by the Closing Date, who shall in turn inform the Chairman of the Board as soon as possible.
+- (d) By-Law 7.2(b) shall be replaced with the following words: - "(b) Applications from candidates must be: - (i) in writing in the English language; - (ii) signed by the candidate; - (iv) accompanied by statements signed by the candidate: - A. responding to the Nomination and Remuneration Committee's selection criteria; - B. setting out personal particulars of the candidate (and no more) described in Part A of Schedule 4; and - C. outlining the matters (and no more) described in Part B of Schedule 4; - D. the number of words is at the discretion of the applicant; and (v) lodged with the Returning Officer before the date specified in the notice calling for applications being no later than a date reflecting the minimum period prior to the Election Event (Lodging Period) specified for the purpose in By-Law 7.3." - (e) By-Law 7.2(e) shall be read and construed with the word "Member" omitted and replace with "Representative Councillor". - (f) The candidate for a position on the Board who is approved by the Representative Council in accordance with its Charter will be elected and appointed to that position. - (g) Save in the case of a casual vacancy to be filled pursuant to Clause 72(6) of the Constitution, the Board shall, pursuant to Clause 100 of the Constitution, appoint a Nomination and Remuneration Committee prior to expiry of the Lodging Period with the powers and authorities set out in its Charter together with the following additional powers and authorities: - (i) the Nomination and Remuneration Committee shall meet as soon after expiry of the Lodging Period as expedient and may meet as and when it determines; - (ii) the Nomination and Remuneration Committee shall review all applications and supporting materials received for appointment as a Director, arrange reference checks, undertake interviews and make to the Representative Council such recommendations in respect of appropriateness of candidates as the Nomination and Remuneration Committee, in its discretion, may determine by preparing a report listing candidates in numeric order of appropriateness (from most to least appropriate) and including such other supporting material as the Nomination and Remuneration Committee considers relevant, in respect of each category of Directors under Clauses 72(1)(a) and (b) of the Constitution; - (iii) the report required to be prepared pursuant to paragraph (ii) above shall be delivered to the Company Secretary no later than thirty (30) days after expiry of the Lodging Period; - (iv) the Nomination and Remuneration Committee may make such other enquiries to assist in its deliberations as the Nomination and Remuneration Committee, in its discretion, may determine, and shall not be bound by the rules of natural justice; and - (v) in the deliberations of the Nomination and Remuneration Committee (which shall not be recorded and shall be confidential) the Chairman shall have a casting vote. - (h) The Company Secretary shall circulate the report of the Nomination and Remuneration Committee to members of the Representative Council contemporaneously with the Prescribed Notice and the Representative Council shall, in following the Election Rules, have due regard to, but shall not be bound by, the report of the Nomination and Remuneration Committee.